Cheyenne Mountain Zoo's Palm Oil Awareness

 - They are the largest arboreal mammal on earth, and the only Asian great ape.

 - Orangutans memorize intricate maps in the rainforest of how to move to fruiting trees at the proper times when the fruit is ripe, and without needing to descend to the ground (as long as they live in healthy intact forests).

 - Orangutan researchers have observed evidence of cultural transmission of behavior.
 Orangutans in different geographical areas will have different methods of doing similar behaviors, or will display unique behaviors that are not seen in other orangutan populations.

-- Orangutans will be extinct in the wild in 10-15 years if the palm oil industry, deforestation and burning of peat forest do not change.
+- Extinction for these great apes could be just around the corner if the palm oil industry, deforestation, and burning of peat forest do not change.